openshift/ci-docs/content/en/docs/how-tos/use-registries-in-build-farm.md

 #### Token For Programmatic Access to QCI
 With the `admin_manifest.yaml` [described above](/docs/how-tos/use-registries-in-build-farm/#how-do-i-get-a-token-for-programmatic-access-to-the-central-ci-registry), the members of group `my-project-admins` can [create bound tokens for the service account](https://docs.openshift.com/container-platform/4.13/authentication/bound-service-account-tokens.html#bound-sa-tokens-configuring-externally_bound-service-account-tokens) `image-puller`
-Once `oc` logged in with the service account token, we may use the same commands above to pull the images.
+Once `oc` logs in to `app.ci` with the service account token, we may use the same commands above to pull the images.
-Note that we should avoid creating long-lived tokens for service accounts as described in [the Kubernetes document](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#create-token).
-Regardless of the token types, The members of group `my-project-admins` is responsible for managing the tokens, e.g., rotate the token in case of leaking.
+Note that we should avoid creating long-lived tokens for service accounts for a lower risk as described in [the Kubernetes document](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#create-token).
+Regardless of the token types, the members of group `my-project-admins` are responsible for managing the tokens, e.g., rotate the token in case of leaking.

 ## Why I am getting an authentication error?